droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 The object protruding from the wall in the western room is a rusted iron hook bearing a torn leather strap.
 (The strap once belonged to the leather satchel in [[#M4c.
 Spiders’ Ballroom]], but was torn off when a **giant spider** took the satchel and its contents as a trophy.)
 Both the hook and strap are strewn with thick webs and can’t be identified without approaching.

-A creature must succeed on a DC 11 Dexterity (Stealth) check, made with disadvantage due to the creaking floor, to walk across the floor without alerting the spiders below.
+A creature must succeed on a DC 28 Stealth check (it's a very hard DC due to the creaking floor), to walk across the floor without alerting the spiders below.
 A creature that fails this check, or which cuts, damages, or otherwise disturbs the webbing attracts a single **giant spider** from [[#M4c.
 Spiders’ Ballroom]], which crawls up into the room and attacks.
 (The other six **giant spiders** remain in the ballroom below.)
 ## M5d.
 Upper Chapel
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q14 and Q24.</em></span>